-A California native, Michael Newton has published 306 books under his own name and various pseudonyms since 1977.
+A California native, MICHAEL NEWTON has published over 330 books under his own name and various pseudonyms since 1977.
 He began writing professionally as a "ghost" for author Don Pendleton on the best-selling Executioner series and continues his work on that series today.
 With 130 episodes published to date, Newton has more than tripled the number of Mack Bolan novels completed by creator Pendleton himself.

 Newton's first book under his own name was Monsters, Mysteries and Man (1979), a survey of unexplained phenomena for younger readers.
 While 216 of Newton's published books have been novels--including westerns, political thrillers, and psychological suspense--he is equally known for nonfiction, primarily true crime and reference books.